debabrata-dd/docs/resume.md

 >
 > IGATE’s proprietary solution accelerators including tools, utilities, templates, checklists, and best practices help customers reduce the risks normally associated with data conversion and consolidation.
 PAS consolidation is mainly used for data conversions from source (i.e. Mainframe) to target (e.g. Oracle/SQL Server) systems.

+> **100+ FxCop Custom Rules** _(May 2012 – Jul 2012)_
+>
+> Created 100+ FxCop Custom Rules as per the client specific coding standard rules.
+Maintaining coding standard was a big challenge since more than 80 developers working together from three different shores.
+The rules helped to automate check of coding standard across projects.
+>
+> It was a challenging project since we had no prior exposure working with FxCop.
+I was appreciated by the client as well as the management as I played a key role in driving the project and writing maximum number of the rules with in a stipulated time.

 > **NextGen Application** _(Jan 2010 – Dec 2013)_
 >
 > NextGen is an n-tier web application, which interacts with various third-party vendor applications through integration system (TIBCO).
 It’s an end-to-end claim processing system built in ASP.NET.
 It is mainly designed to handle claims for Auto and Property line of business.
 The application is maintained across three shores (i.e. The U.S., Northern Ireland and India).
 More than 15K claims are being taken on an average per day.
 >
 > The main database is maintained in Oracle.
 SQL Server has been used for session management and for logging errors.
 The application is built on a very rich architecture, which provides 90+ rich custom server controls.
 Different service classes have been provided by the architecture for various common functionalities.

-> **100+ FxCop Custom Rules** _(May 2012 – Jul 2012)_
->
-> Created 100+ FxCop Custom Rules as per the client specific coding standard rules.
-Maintaining coding standard was a big challenge since more than 80 developers working together from three different shores.
-The rules helped to automate check of coding standard across projects.
->
-> It was a challenging project since we had no prior exposure working with FxCop.
-I was appreciated by the client as well as the management as I played a key role in driving the project and writing maximum number of the rules with in a stipulated time.

-> **iCUBE – Credit Collection System** _(Aug 2009 – Dec 2009)_
+> **iCUBE – Credit Collection System** _(Aug 2009 – Sep 2009)_
 >
 > iCUBE is a package widely used for the collection process of ICICI Bank.
 It has various modules for uploading data, outbound CRM, reporting tool etc. It takes various inputs (like, customer details, loan details, payment details, etc.) in the form of Excel files.
 Those files were analyzed scrubbed and uploaded on the database to generate customer contact base.
 It had a CRM tightly integrated with telecom for customer relation.
 Based on all these operations, system is able to generate various useful analytical reports for MIS.